STOC Test of Time Award

 The awards, which will be presented at STOC 2023, include a prize of US

 $500 per paper as well as complimentary registration for all authors who attend the conference at which the award is given.

 Here are links to the DBLP pages for the STOC conferences whose papers are eligible.

 The winners will be selected by a committee appointed by the SIGACT Executive Committee.
-For 2021 the selection committee consists of Joe Halpern (Cornell), Salil Vadhan (Harvard), and Mihalis Yannakakis (Columbia).
+For 2023 the selection committee consists of Joan Feigenbaum (Yale), Michel Goemans (MIT), Satish Rao (Berkeley, chair), Mike Patterson (Warwick).

 In selecting the Test of Time Award winners, the Committee will pay particular attention to long-term impact.
 This impact can come in many forms, including but not limited to: